 Make the dough by adding the melted butter and egg to the plain flour along with a large pinch of salt.
 Mix everything together until a dough forms.
 Knead it for a couple of minutes until smooth.
 Leave it in the bowl covered with cling film while you make the fillings

-Make the fillings in separate pans.
+Make the fillings in separate pans if you're cooking for vegetarians and non-vegetarians, or mix everything together if not.
 Gently fry small pieces of chorizo and chopped onion in one, and green pepper, spring onion and onion in another, along with the Spanish seasoning

 Roll out the dough to 3-4mm thick and cut out 12 inch circles from it until it is all used